-9.62 min
+9.63 min

 This keyword is used to define the lower value in the scale in the menu area (see figure 2).
-The number representation can be changed between int,float,exp.
-For example will set the upper value to 1100 and the representation to integer.
+The number representation can be changed between exp, float, int or log10 for which the scale is restricted to positive values.
+For example min0i will set the lower value to 0 and the representation to integer.
 A third parameter "l" (lock) or "u" (unlock) can be provided which locks the scale to certain max or min values.
 The selection of a different dataset will not change the scale.